Dyrcona/libunistdcpp/README.md

 A C++ library for POSIX compatible operating systems.

-It is currently undergoing heavy development in preparation for its initial release.
+It is currently undergoing development in preparation for its initial release.
+The API should be considered experimental and subject to change until this notice is removed.

 [Motivation](doc/Motivation.md)